gletort/PhysiBoSS/README.md

 ## Usage
 ### Compiling PhysiBoSS
 PhysiBoSS should run and be easily installed on Linux and MacOS system.
-We also provide a [Docker image](https://github.com/gletort/PhysiBoSS/tree/master/Docker) of PhysiBoSS that can be used if it cannot be installed in your machine.
 It requires moderatly recent version of C++ (at least c++11) and OpenMP support.
 Compilation of MaBoSS library requires `flex` and `bison` library, usually already present (and can be easily installed on e.g. Linux ubuntu with `sudo apt-get install bison flex`).
+We also provide a [Docker image](https://github.com/gletort/PhysiBoSS/tree/master/Docker) of PhysiBoSS that can be used if it cannot be installed in your machine.
+It can also be used without any installation via a Web interface for specific simulations on [nanohub](#nanohub).

 To install it on Linux system, from a Terminal:
 Clone the repository on your local machine, and go inside the main directory.
 Type `make install`, which will install and compile MaBoSS then PhysiBoSS.
 The executables will be created in the 'bin' directory if all goes well.